ctlab/GADMA/docs/source/examples/structure_model_example.rst

 GADMA with structure model
 ==========================

-By default GADMA is run for demographic model with structure.
-Structure defines how detailed demographic model is and GADMA finds all possible parameters for this model.
+By default GADMA is run for the demographic model with structure.
+Structure defines how detailed the demographic model is and GADMA finds all possible parameters for this model.
 Here we show how to set structure and use scheme with increasing structure which provides more stable runs.